 - 1. Connect a fully charged battery pack to the VXL-3s. - 2.
-Turn on the transmitter (with the throttle at - 3.
+Turn on the transmitter (with the throttle at neutral). - 3.
 Press and hold the EZ-Set button (A).
 The LED will first turn green and then red.
-Release the EZ-Set button. - 4.
-When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there - 5.
-When the LED blinks RED TWICE, push the throttle trigger to the full reverse and hold it there (C). - 6.
+Release the EZ-Set button. - When the LED blinks RED ONCE, pull the throttle trigger to the full throttle position and hold it there (B).

 When the LED blinks GREEN ONCE, programming is complete.
 The LED will then shine green or red (depending on low-voltage detection setting) indicating the VXL-3s is on and at neutral (D).